Volunteer Services, West Suffolk NHS Foundation Trust

 Volunteers assist our Chaplains to provide a Chaplaincy for everyone – regardless of faith or belief, and undertake a variety of roles in the department.

-Current Availability Tuesday, Wednesday Friday mornings and afternoons.
+Tuesday, Wednesday and Thursday's morning and afternoons.

 Emergency Department